Yandex Cloud

 3. To restore a cluster, run the command below considering the backup type:

-• If the backup was originally made for all the cluster shards at once (backup option currently used), provide this backup's ID in the command:
+• If the backup was created for all cluster shards at once, which is the backup option currently used, provide a single backup ID in the command:

 yc managed-clickhouse cluster restore \